tuscasp/sample_cmake_project/README.md

 1. Extract it to _C:\Program Files\<file_name>_.
 In My case it is: _C:\Program Files\llvm-mingw-20230320-msvcrt-x86_64_
 1. Add the directory you just created to your _Path_ variable : _Windows search >> Edit the system environmental variables >> Environmental variables ... >> User variables ... >> Path >> Edit >> New_
 1. Follow instructions on the official website for [Installing CMake](https://cmake.org/install/).
+1. Setup your environment variables by runing `.\setup_env.ps1` on the same PowerShell used for building.

 This is it!
 Time to build:
 ```